jaaaames0/lnmbot/DEPLOYMENT.md

 This document describes the repository as it is now: the production `1d` and `4h` isolated-margin MA-cross strategy, the `lnmbot` systemd service, and the separate read-only dashboard.
-Use the paths and service names consistently;
-older `lnm-bot` paths are not part of this runbook.
+Replace every angle-bracket placeholder with a value for the target host.

 ## 1. What runs in production